 If you do not have a specific pick, these are common starting points:

-- Bitcoin (BTC): Often chosen for name recognition and high liquidity.
+- Bitcoin (BTC): Often selected for broad recognition and high liquidity.

-- Other newer tokens: Prices may look low, but long-term adoption is uncertain.
+- Other newer tokens: Prices may appear attractive, but long-term adoption and stability are uncertain.

 How to Gift Cryptocurrencies